rit-swenms-gang/sonarqube/courseProjectCode/Unit-Testing/report.md

 * [sonar-core Slug][slug] - [SlugTest][slug-test]

-  > `Slug.slugify` appears to convert a string into URL-safe format.
+  > `Slug.slugify` converts a string into a URL-safe format.

   * `slugify_collapses_multiple_dashes` The `Slug.slugify` method internally implements more
    behavior than is accounted for the existing tests.
 The function strips all prefixed and